wblack313/tarot_digital_codex/_minor_arcana/README.md

 # The Minor Arcana

+The Minor Arcana consists of 56 cards—out of a 78-card tarot deck—that represent daily life, temporary emotions, and specific actions.
 The minor arcana is divided in four suits:
-- Wands
+- 🔥 Wands
-- Cups
+- 💧 Cups
-- Swords
+- ⚔️ Swords
-- Pentacles
+- ⭐ Pentacles

-Each suit represents a domain of human life.
+Each suit map out practical domain of human life:
+- Life Force & Directed Will
+- Emotions & Relationships
+- Conflicts & Judgments
+- Resources & Security

 <hr>

-### 🔥 Wands: Spiritual Domain (Life)
+### 🔥 Wands: Life Force & Directed Will (Life)

 (Will, initiative, what is set in motion)

 <hr>

-### 💧 Cups: Emotional / Relational Domain (Love)
+### 💧 Cups: Emotions & Relationships (Love)

 (Bonds, attachments, what is felt and valued between people)

 <hr>

-### ⚔️ Swords: Principle of War & Peace (War)
+### ⚔️ Swords: Conflicts & Judgments (War)

-(Conflict, judgment, consequence within human systems)
+(Principle of War & Peace.
+Conflict & resolution within human systems)

 <hr>